 vi.
 “We have to walk on a knife-edge in these matters; you must not become extreme on one side or the other.
 But you have to be watchful.
 And, of course, you can always tell by examining yourself whether your strength is increasing or declining.”
 (Lloyd-Jones)

 2. (11) The command for the whole armor of God.

 Put on the whole armor of God, that you may be able to stand against the wiles of the devil.

 a.
 Put on the whole armor of God: The armor of God will be explained more fully in the next passage; but here the emphasis is on the whole armor of God.
 God gives the believer a full set of equipment, and He sends us out into battle with everything we need at our disposal.

 i.
 This ancient Greek word for armor is used in only one other place in the New Testament.
 In Luke11:21-22, Jesus speaks of the strong man who is fully armed, but is stripped of all his armor when a stronger one comes and defeats him.
 We know that Jesus disarmed all principalities and powers (Colossians 2:15).

 ii.
-This armor is of God both is the sense that it is from Him, and in the sense that it is His actual armor.
-In the Old Testament, it is the Lord who wears the armor (Isaiah 59:17).
+This armor is of God both in the sense that it is from Him, and in the sense that it is His actual armor.
+In the Old Testament, it is the LORD who wears the armor (Isaiah 59:17).
 He now shares that armor with us.
 Equipped with God’s armor, no wonder we are more than conquerors (Romans 8:37).

 b.
 That you may be able to stand against the wiles of the devil: We express the strength we have in God by standing against the wiles of the devil.
 Satan’s schemes against us come to nothing when we stand against them in the power of God.